-Anyone legally residing in the EU should have the right to open a basic payment account, and this right should not be denied on grounds of nationality or place of residence, said MEPs voting on draft EU legislation to this end on Thursday.
-Fees and rules for these accounts should be transparent and comparable, and it should be easy to switch to another basic account offering better terms, adds the text, which will now be fine-tuned with EU member states.
+Anyone legally residing in the EU would have the right to open a basic payment account, and no-one could be denied this right on grounds of nationality or place of residence, under a new law passed by Parliament on Tuesday.
+This law should also ensure that fees and rules for all payment accounts are transparent and comparable and make it easy to switch to another payment account that offers better terms.

-Anyone who opens a payment account should be able to understand its fee structure and to compare account offers – this information should be clear and standardised across the EU.
-In each EU member state there should be at least one independent website comparing the fees charged and interest paid by banks, together with their levels of service.
-MEPs ensured that banks would be required to inform their clients that they offer these accounts.
+The law should ensure that anyone who opens a payment account is able to understand its fees and interests rates and to compare account offers – this information should be clear and standardised across the EU.
+In each EU member state, there should be at least one independent website comparing the interest rates and the fees charged by banks.
+Banks would also be required to inform their clients that they offer basic payment accounts.

 Characteristics of a basic account

 “Basic” payment accounts would enable customers to pay in and withdraw cash and execute payment transactions within the EU, including transactions through a payment card and online.
 Customers would be able to execute an unlimited number of such operations, either for no fee or for a reasonable fee.
 However, member states may decide that such accounts should not include overdraft facilities, or to limit the amount of such overdraft facilities.

 Switching accounts to become easier for all customers

 To benefit from the best offers, customers should be able to switch to another bank account in the EU for a reasonable fee.
 Switching between bank accounts in the same currency and country should be done by a receiving bank at the request of the account holder or holders, with their authorisation.

 All incoming credit transfers, standing orders and direct debits to be switched should be identified.
 Within two business days from the receipt of the authorisation, the receiving bank should request the transferring payment service provider to carry out the authorised tasks.